Juliano-Canedo/configure-ad/README.md

 </p>

 <h1>  DNS CONFIGURATION</h1>
-In this tutorial, within Azure Virtual Network, for a client to join a domain, I will configure the client's DNS IP Address to the same IP address as the Domain Controler. <br />
+In this tutorial, you will learn how to configure a client’s DNS IP address within an Azure Virtual Network to point to the domain controller, enabling the client to join the domain. <br />

 <h2>Environments and Technologies Used</h2>